drbean/edit/tsailin/pasteur_perspective.md

 **3.4.2 Pasteurian orientation**

 PO is a two-dimension construct comprised of KUO and KCO.
-It is worth noting that all faculty members in each department perceive the PO construct.
-We measured knowledge creation orientation by asking faculty members to indicate the degree to which they agree with the statements.
+It is worth noting that all faculty members in each department recognize the PO construct.
+We measured knowledge creation orientation by asking faculty members to indicate the degree to which they agreed with the corresponding statements.
-Specifically, there are four items loaded on a single factor having an eigenvalue of 1.568 (α = .77).
+Specifically, four items loaded on a single factor having an eigenvalue of 1.568 (α = .77).
 We refer to this factor as o*rganizational support for knowledge creation*.
-Also, there are three items loaded on a single factor having an eigenvalue of 1.192 (α =.77).
+Also, three items loaded on a single factor having an eigenvalue of 1.192 (α =.77).
-We referred to this factor as *faculty engagement in knowledge creation*.
-Moreover, we computed the multiplicative interaction between the above knowledge creation dimensions as the k*nowledge creation orientation* (KCO) at departments.
+We refer to this factor as *faculty engagement in knowledge creation*.
+Then, we computed the multiplicative interaction between the above knowledge creation dimensions as the k*nowledge creation orientation* (KCO) of departments.

 Similarly, we measured knowledge utilization orientation by asking faculty members to indicate the degree to which they agree with the